-- At the external Schengen borders (international airports) the identity of all passengers is checked.
-A thorough immigration check according to the Schengen regime is carried out on all inbound passengers, while checks on outbound passengers are less intensive.
-For passengers holding a passport from the Schengen area, those checks remain rather cursory.
-Customs inspections are carried out either by uniformed border guards or by other customs officials. - At the internal Schengen borders (mainly land borders, but also airports as far as Schengen flights ar concerned), identity checks are in principle not allowed anymore.
-Such checks may only be made on an initial suspicion or if deemed necessary by the border guard on duty for self-protection due to a risk assessment.
+- At the external Schengen borders (international airports) all passengers are checked.
+For persons enjoying the Community right of free movement (basically passengers holding a passport from the Schengen area and their family members), those checks remain rather cursory with the main intend to ensure identity between the person and the travel document shown.
+Third country nationals in contrast are subject to thorough immigration check according to the Schengen regime.
+Customs inspections are carried out either by uniformed border guards or by other customs officials. - At the internal Schengen borders (mainly land borders, but also airports as far as Schengen flights are concerned), identity checks are in principle not allowed anymore.
+Such checks may only be made on an initial suspicion or if deemed necessary due to a general risk assessment or for self-protection due to a risk assessment.
 Customs inspections are performed in a more systematic way.
 Checks on private merchandise are carried out by the uniformed border guard, whereas civilian customs officials control the entering cargo.
 Principal points of entry into Switzerland are manned 24/7.
 Other border crossing points operate during opening hours or are subject to random controls by mobile units.
 The Swiss Border Guard is authorized to conduct mobile police controls in a clearly defined area along the Swiss borders.
 Checks take place on public roads, on trains and at the green border.
 Helicopters, as well as drones of the Swiss Armed Forces are used randomly.